hatmix/gwj-78/HOW_TO_PLAY.md

 Move with WASD keys or left controller stick (remappable)

-Avoid drones and make it to the campfire
+Avoid drones and move to the campfire

 You are undetectable by drones when near trees